JivoChat/JivoSDK-Android/README_en.md

 -   New messages indicator inside the integrated app
 -   PUSH notifications

-### Current version: 2.7.0
+### Current version: 2.8.0

 List of changes:

+-   added option to disable logging
+-   added tag check when logging
+-   added ability to customize the input field hint
--   fix message input overlap;
+-   added Markdown support for welcome message
--   fixed errors that caused the SDK not work correctly
+-   "Technical log" menu item is available on long press
+-   added style for popup menu
--   added the ability to set a custom title for PUSH notifications;
+-   added style for chat messages area background

 ### Known Issues:
 - There is a problem with displaying colors in **SDK** chat on **Xiaomi** devices.
 Solution - add a flag to your application's styles: